Physical Zero-Knowledge Proof for Ripple Effect: Main Protocol

 \subsection{Verification Phase for Distance Condition}

-The most challenging part of our protocol is to verify the distance condition, which is equivalent to the following statement: for each cell $c$ with a number $x$, the first $x$ cells to the right, to the left, to the top, and to the bottom of $c$ cannot have a number $x$.
+The most challenging part of our protocol is to verify the distance condition, which is equivalent to the following statement: for each cell $c$ with a number $x$, the first $x$ cells to the right and to the bottom of $c$ cannot have a number $x$.

 First, we will show a protocol to verify that there is no number $x$ among the first $x$ cells to the right of $c$.
-Then, we can repeatedly perform this protocol analogously in the direction to the left, top, and bottom of $c$ as well.
+Then, we apply the same protocol analogously in the direction to the bottom of $c$ as well.

 Suppose that cell $c$ has a number $x$.
 Let $A_0$ be the sequence of cards on $c$.
 For each $i=1,2,...,k$, let $A_i$ be the sequence of cards on the $i$-th cell to the right of $c$, i.e. $A_1$ is on a cell right next to the right of $c$, $A_2$ is on a second cell to the right of $c$, and so on (if there are only $\ell < k$ cells to the right of $c$, we publicly put $E_k(0)$ in place of $A_i$ for every $i > \ell$).